Wire a Range for 3-wire and 4-wire Cords

 - Fully Described Kitchen Electric Oven Installation with a typical 220 Volt electric circuit.
 You may find yourself with either a 3-wire or 4-wire electric oven.
 Lets look at how the electric oven is wired and the possible solutions if your circuit does not seem to the same.

-More about 220 Volt Wiring Diagram
+See More about 220 Volt Wiring and Diagrams

 - 220 Volt Wiring Diagram